Washington State Serial Cat Killer Responsible For Killing Over A Dozen Cats

-According to local authorities, a serial cat killer has been on the loose in Thurston County, Washington and is believed to be responsible for the mutilations and deaths of over a dozen cats.
+According to local authorities, a serial cat killer has been on the loose in Thurston County, Washington and is believed to be responsible for the mutilations and deaths of more than a dozen cats.

 The bodies of seven missing household cats were recently recovered in early August, some of whom had been missing since February.
 The body of the killer’s latest victim was discovered on Thursday near the state capital of Olympia, The Daily Beast reports.
 As of Friday, the killer has claimed a total of 13 known victims.